vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 }
 ```

-From now on, once we have some custom modules, we call them "child" modules.
+Once we have some custom modules, we can refer to them as "child" modules.
 And the configuration file where we call child modules relates to the root module.

 ![](/assets/posts/2020-09-10-terraform-modules-explained/2.png)

-A child module can be sourced from numerous places:
+A child module can be sourced from a number of places:

 - local paths
 - official Terraform Registry (if you're familiar with other registries, i.e. Docker Registry then you already understand the idea)
 - Git repository (a custom one or GitHub/BitBucket)
 - HTTP URL to .zip archive with module

 But how can you pass resources details between modules?

-In our example, the servers should be created in a network, so how can we tell the module "server" to create VMs in a network which was created in a module "network"?
+In our example, the servers should be created in a network.
+So how can we tell the "server" module to create VMs in a network which was created in a module called "network"?

-... this is where **Encapsulation** takes place.
+This is where **encapsulation** comes in.

-### Module encapsulation effects
+## Module encapsulation
-Encapsulation in Terraform consists of two basic concepts:
+Encapsulation in Terraform consists of two basic concepts: module scope and explicit resources exposure.

+### Module Scope
-> Concept #1.
-All resources instances, their names, and therefore resources visibility, are isolated in a module scope: module "A" can't see and does not know about resources in module "B" by default.
+All resource instances, names, and therefore, resource visibility, are isolated in a module's scope.
+For example, module "A" can't see and does not know about resources in module "B" by default.

-Resources visibility (isolation) ensures that resources will have unique names within a module namespace in the following way (for our example with 5 instances of "server" module):
+Resource visibility, sometimes called resource isolation, ensures that resources will have unique names within a module's namespace.
+For example, with our 5 instances of the "server" module:
 ```
 module.server[0].resource_type.resource_name
 module.server[1].resource_type.resource_name
 module.server[2].resource_type.resource_name
-...
 ```

 On the other hand, we could create two instances of the same module with different names: